mathesukkj/nand2tetris/assembler/python-version/README.md

 Phases:
 1: Basic assembler, that translates assembly into binary without symbols
-2: Assembler that can add symbols to the symbol table
+2: Assembler that can add labels to the symbol table
 3: Assembler that can translate any assembly program
 4: Assembler that can have error-validations